CMMC 2.0 CERTIFICATION: EVERYTHING DoD CONTRACTORS NEED TO KNOW TO ADHERE TO REVISED PRIVACY STANDARDS

 Operationalize Your Policies to Implement CMMC / NIST 800-171 Controls

 This is where your technology, processes, and people come together to operationalize your privacy and cybersecurity program.
 It implements the exact requirement for compliance and brings your policies to life.
 This step requires you to identify teams responsible for specific CUI controls and define their roles and responsibilities to ensure requirements are properly implemented.

 Create a Documentation of Your CUI Environment

 Create a Plan of Action & Milestone (POA&M) and a System Security Plan (SSP) to document the changes that affect your CUI environment.
-These two documents are important because:
+These two documents are important for two reasons: